WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-19-Testing-the-new-user-scenario.markdown

 my website on <a href="https://datamakerjs-f3b6b7d13de0.herokuapp.com/">https://datamakerjs-f3b6b7d13de0.herokuapp.com/</a>.
 I then navigated the page several times, manipulating the controls and elements as per the plan.
-I did not know the limitations of what TestRigor would be able to capture, and some of the page elements are nothing more than content.
+I did not know the limitations of what testRigor would be able to capture, and some of the page elements are nothing more than content.
 I changed up the plan a little bit, copying content to the clipboard (does that trigger anything?
 I have no idea...), varying the scope and span of what I was selecting.
-A short bit of time doing that and I decided to see what TestRigor would do.
+A short bit of time doing that and I decided to see what testRigor would do.

 > Sometimes we don't know the actual product expectations or requirements.
 > We can  use testing as a way of discovering its behaviors, indicate what we